rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Working with JSON - Cloudtrail.md

 ```
 On the aggregates choose the Table format.

-## Review Best Practices for Search
+## Bonus Time: Review Best Practices for Search
-There are few key things to know to make fast efficient searches in Sumo.
+If you still have time in the lab review the key things to know to make fast efficient searches in Sumo.

-Follow these key tips:
 ### Always use a sourcecategory or index in your search
-A good built in metadta scope will reduce data scanned and speed up search for example:
+A good built in metadta scope will reduce data scanned and speed up search and using an index or sourcecategory usually works best.
+For example:
 ```
 _sourcecategory=prod/*
 _index=prod_data
 ```

 ### Keywords speed up searches
 Add a keyword to make your search specific if you can - even if it just gets rid of most events you don't want.
-Keywords make searches much faster than those that use just where to filter results.
+Keywords make searches much faster than those that use just where to filter results because less events must be retrieved to be processed later.

-In our above example we could do someting like:
+In our above example we could use accesdenied as a keyword:
 ```
 _sourceCategory = *cloudtrail*  AccessDenied
 | json field=_raw "errorCode" nodrop